theshafin/NetworkingToolsImplementation/Network Security Design/ConfiguringScreenedSubnet(DMZ).md

-## Lab – Configuring a Screened Subnet/DMZ Using pfSense
+##Configuring a Screened Subnet/DMZ Using pfSense

 🎥 [Watch the walkthrough video](https://youtu.be/rO2jFewfGWE)